CodeChron/fullstack-js-preview-docs/app_homepage.md

   "enableAutoprefixer": true
 }
 ```

 TODO: Provide link to download stylesheets zip file.
 Discuss taking over someone else's css, a common thing when working as a dev

 ## Add PageTitle Component
-_work in pairs and try doing this on your own_

 - add AppHeader, PageTitle
 - _would like for there ot be a self-directed activity in here_